 OPERATING INSTRUCTIONS

 The display is the only system component that is accessed by the user.
-All user input to the display is done using the large green button labeled "PRESS" on the right hand side of the display.
+All user input to the display is done using the six buttons along the bottom of the display.
 Operation of the display is as follows: